Engineering

 multiMap.putAll(contacts);

-FieldFromSObject is not defined in that code sample, but you can probably guess that it reads a field value from an SObject record.
-And it can be reused every time you make a MultiMap of SObjects.
-If all you ever wanted to do was store SObjects, you could use the super-awesome SObjectIndex that I wrote years ago.
+FieldFromSObject reads a field value from an SObject record and can be reused whenever you create a MultiMap of SObjects.
+If you only ever wanted SObjects, you could use the SObjectIndex class I wrote years ago, but MultiMap lets you store plain Apex objects (DTOs), Maps, or even primitives.

 this.listType = listType;